In The Limelight

 Nonetheless, we still honor this tradition, which dates all the way back to November of 1621, when the newly arrived, white settlers shared a feast with the Wampanoag Indians at Plymouth, Massachusetts.
 Interestingly, so much of that tradition is not appropriately reflective of the true history - from the meal to all that happened to the Indian tribes in that area.
 But more on that later.

-Billy Bob is a member of the Bad River Chippewa band and was born on the Bad River Reservation.
+Billy Bob is a member of the Bad River Band of the Lake Superior Chippewa (Ojibwe).
+He was born on the Bad River Reservation.
 The following is a brief overview.

 The Chippewa and Bad River Reservation